When starting a new Angular application, the Angular CLI sets up everything you need for unit testing using Karma and Jasmine.

 Type definitions for Jest

-The @types/jest package contains Jest’s type declaration files allowing TypeScript to perform the necessary type checking.
+package contains Jest’s type declaration files allowing TypeScript to perform the necessary type checking.

 Jest Preset Angular

-The jest-preset-angular package is the tool that makes it possible to run our Angular unit tests using Jest.
+package is the tool that makes it possible to run our Angular unit tests using Jest.
 It includes:

-• ts-jest, a library that allows Jest to transpile our TypeScript code in-memory before running the tests.
+, a library that allows Jest to transpile our TypeScript code in-memory before running the tests.- Snapshot serializers to enable snapshot testing for our Angular components.

-• AST transformers to remove the CSS styles and inline the HTML templates of our components making them usable with JSDOM.
+- AST transformers to remove the CSS styles and inline the HTML templates of our components making them usable with JSDOM.

 Configure Jest

-Let’s say we’ve generated an Angular application called iris-app with the following command:
+Let’s say we’ve generated an Angular application called iris-app

 ng new iris-app

-Install the needed depedencies
+Install the needed dependencies

 Note: I am using npm manager to add dependencies if you are using Yarn please change the command accordingly.